abee62/Teams-Clone-VConfer/README.md

 * Run `yarn start` on the client directory in another terminal

 Data channel in WebRTC is used for text chatting

+## Agile development
+ Chatting feature, toggling audio-video, screen sharing were added after the initial web app for video communication was built.
+ This is an example of agile development.